isir/greta/README.md

 ### Listener Backchannels

 An important part of human communication is performed by the subtle behaviors one produces when listening.
-These behaviors, called backchannels, includes head nods and other small sounds like "hmm hmm".
+These behaviors, called backchannels, include head nods and other small sounds like "hmm hmm".
 Greta provides a system to configure and use these behaviors in an automatic fashion in order to design more life-like interaction.

 Bevacqua, E., Pammi, S., Hyniewska, S. J., Schröder, M., & Pelachaud, C. (2010, September).